Ten Tips for RVing Around Australia

 When driving, try not to cover more than 200 kilometres a day.
-Driving with a caravan in tow is more tiring than driving a solo vehicle.
+Driving with a travel trailer in tow is more tiring than driving a solo vehicle.

-Most Australian caravan owners start their journeys early in the morning.
+Most Australian travel trailer owners start their journeys early in the morning.
 They attempt to reach their destination by early afternoon, including time for rest stops.
-Towing a caravan in the dark along an unknown road when you’re tired is not a good combination.
+Towing a travel trailer in the dark along an unknown road when you’re tired is not a good combination.

 Another of our ten tips for RVing around Australia is that spotting a potential campsite at night is all but impossible.
 If feasible, check to see if there is a settlement (such as an Aboriginal community) where you could stay.
 Most welcome travellers.